Orange-OpenSource/ods-flutter/docs/components/progressIndicator.md

 ---
 layout: detail
-title: Progress indicator
+title: Progress indicators
-description: Progress indicators show users that elements or pages are loading
+description: Progress indicators express an unspecified wait time or display the length of a process.
 ---

 ---